manuelnelson/smooth-dnd/README.md

 ## Note
 This repository was forked from kutlugsahins original smooth-dnd implementation to enable it be used in Vitejs and other rollup frameworks that require ES modules.
-A few smaller bug fixes have also been put in place, so use at your own descretion.
-I do not plan to maintain this framework other than as how it pertains to my own use cases - although I may accept pull requests.
+A few smaller bug fixes have also been put in place, so use at your own discretion.
+I do not plan to maintain this framework other than as how it pertains to my own use cases - although I will accept pull requests.

 ------------